JohnnyFoulds/Postdown/README.rst

 * Correct dictionary key check that throws exceptions.
 * Removed author from footer as it did not seem appropriate - the original still gets credit though the Postman link.
 * Do not render empty query tables.
+* Do not render empty Examples sections.
+* Removed overused horizontal rule.

 There are still some unsafe checks left for the moment to allow for validation that no new errors are introduced.